Trump inauguration moved indoors due to freezing weather – DW – 01/17/2025

 Temperatures are expected near 22 degrees (minus-6 Celsius) at noon during Trump's swearing-in ceremony, which is set to be the coldest since Ronald Raegan's second inauguration saw temperatures dip to 7 degrees.

-Frigid temperatures are set to affect millions, with as many as 120 million people set to see subzero temperatures and another 50 million people to experience temperatures below -10 degrees.
+Freezing temperatures are set to affect millions, with the stage set for conditions to rival the bitter cold of 2014.

+As many as 80 million people are set to experience subzero temperatures at some point, and another 50 million people are set to experience temperatures below -10 degrees.

 rm/rc (Reuters, AFP)